bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Now signature aggregation can be done interactively or non-interactively, which refers to the rounds of interaction at signing time.
 Is it possible for them to just create their partial signature now once, their individual one, and can a third party aggregate them, or do they really need to collaborate in order to produce that signature?
 Now if we're restricting ourselves to interactive ones, which is certainly the easier thing to build, there is a trivial way of turning any multi-signature scheme into an aggregated signature scheme, namely, everyone just signs everybody's message.
-Because it's interactive, they're talking anyway, like effectively the message could be like, here are all the messages and all the signers.
+Because it's interactive, they're talking anyway, like effectively the message could be: here are all the messages and all the signers.

 Speaker 1: 00:20:27